Tritoon vs Pontoon: The Buyer’s Complete Comparison Guide

 If you're an avid angler and you love fishing on a calm lake - and it's something you do fairly often - you're probably going to stick with a pontoon.

-As mentioned before, it's more difficult for tritoons to get into tight spots.
+As mentioned before, it's more difficult for tritoons boats to get into tight spots compared to pontoon boats.
 A trolling motor made for lakes may not have the power to pull a tritoon because they're generally designed to move slowly and in shallow waters.

 On the other hand, tritoons may be great for fishing in oceans and large lakes that have deep water.
 The three 'toons make them more stable for deep sea fishing, when the boat is at anchor, when other boats are driving by or when the wind is creating some turbulent waves.